soleyhyman/LightSound2.0/README.md

 1. Ensure that the serial logger program (LightSound2_data_logger.py) is located in the folder where you will save your data
 2. Connect the LightSound 2.0 to the computer with a micro-USB B cord (must be able to transfer data)
 3. Determine the appropriate serial port of the LightSound 2.0
     - Windows: type `mode` into command line, port should have the form `COM*`
     - Mac: type `ls /dev/tty.*` into terminal, port should have the form `/dev/tty.usbmodem*` or `/dev/tty.usbserial*`
     - Linux: type `ls/dev/tty.*` into terminal, port should have the form `/dev/ttyUSB*` or `/dev/ttyACM*`
-4. In the terminal (Mac/Linux) or command line (Windows), navigate to data folder and type: `python LightSound2_data_logger.py port 9600 timezone filename.txt`
+4. In the terminal (Mac/Linux) or command line (Windows), navigate to data folder and type: `python LightSound2_data_logger.py port 9600 timezone file_prefix`
     - `port` is the port name determined in Step 3
     - `9600` is the baud rate for reading the LightSound 2.0 data
     - `timezone` is the timezone of observations (e.g. CST, EST, ART, CLT, etc.)
-    - `filename` is the prefix of the name of the log file for the data
+    - `file_prefix` is the prefix of the name of the data files
-5. To stop data logging, press `Ctrl + C` in terminal/command line
+5. To stop data logging, press `Ctrl + C` in terminal/command line.
+The script will automatically save raw data (\*\_raw.log) as a .csv file for later use.

 ### Instructions for plotting data
 Runs on Python 3.x